michaeljmcd/blutwurst/doc/intro.md

 Each distinct document will be written to a separate file.

+### Generating Data from a JSON Schema

+Blutwurst can accept a [JSON Schema](http://json-schema.org/) to determine how to parse data.
+Passing the path to the schema document to `-c` / `--connection-string` will cause it to be parsed as a JSON Schema.
+Complex JSON objects can be generated but there are a few caveats of which to be aware.

+Blutwurst does not implement the entire JSON Schema standard.
+Over time, this may be corrected, but in the meantime there are JSON Schema documents that will not parse correctly.
+Definitions and hyperlinks are entirely unimplemented.
+Almost none of the validation options are used and Hyper-Schema is entirely unimplemented.

+With all of that said, the provided functionality will be sufficient for generating data for many real-life schemas.
+The address example from the JSON Schema site is included in the `samples` directory.
+To get a taste of how this can be used, run the following command:

+    ./bin/blutwurst.cmd -c samples/address.json -f json -d .

+This will generate JSON files in the current directory answering to the schema provided in address.json.

 ## Reference

 The current list of options can be viewed with the `--help` switch.
 For convenience's sake,